Affiliate Planning, Research, Targeting, and Traffic

 Targeting the right audience for affiliate success

-Because affiliates knows the ins and outs of their audience, they investigate products and services to determine the best resource to promote to their users.
+Because affiliates know the ins and outs of their audience, they investigate products and services to determine the best resource to promote to their users.
 In doing so, they offer a remedy to a problem, they promote a product they believe in, and generate commissions based on sales they make to their users.
 Now that’s a win-win!

 There’s no research like competitive research

 When marketing to a targeted niche, affiliates find it helpful to assess the competition to discover popular offers and products.
 They review advertising campaigns, investigating which buzz words render well with that segment of the market.
 Additionally, they look into their competitor’s user experience, site design and functionality.
-This analysis can provide inspirational ideas for promoting products and insights into what makes an effective affiliate strategy.
+This analysis can provide inspirational ideas for promoting products and insights into what makes an effective affiliate business strategy.
 By researching similar websites, affiliates are able to garner new ideas and techniques of how to author more specialized content.

 Planning an affiliate website